McConnell plan: $1,200 payments; $1T rescue takes shape

-WASHINGTON (AP) — Senate Majority Leader Mitch McConnell proposed direct payments of $1,200 per person and $2,400 for couples as part of an initial Republican response Thursday to the coronavirusoutbreak.
+WASHINGTON (AP) — Senate Majority Leader Mitch McConnell proposed direct payments of $1,200 per person and $2,400 for couples as part of a sweeping Republican response to the coronavirus outbreak, according to a copy of the legislation obtained by The Associated Press.

 “We need to take bold and swift action as soon as possible,” McConnell, announcing his plan on the Senate floor.